History of Norfolk, Virginia: American Civil War

 In early 1861, Norfolk voters instructed their delegate to vote for ratification of the ordinance of secession.
 Soon thereafter, Virginia voted to secede from the Union.
 Richmond became the capital of the Confederacy, and the American Civil War began.

 When Virginia joined the Confederate States of America they demanded the surrender of all Federal property in their state, including the Norfolk Navy Yard (then called the Gosport Shipyard).
-Falling for an elaborate Confederate ruse orchestrated by civilian railroad builder, and future Confederate general, William Mahone, the Union shipyard commander Charles Stewart McCauley ordered the burning of the shipyard and the evacuation of its personal to Fort Monroe across Hampton Roads.
+Falling for an elaborate Confederate ruse orchestrated by civilian railroad builder, and future Confederate general, William Mahone, the Union shipyard commander Charles Stewart McCauley ordered the burning of the shipyard and the evacuation of its personnel to Fort Monroe across Hampton Roads.
 The capture of the shipyard allowed a tremendous amount of war material to fall into Confederate hands including the remains of the burned and scuttled naval frigate USS Merrimac.

 In the spring of 1862, the remains of the USS Merrimac were rebuilt at Norfolk Navy Yard as an ironclad and renamed as the CSS Virginia.
 The Battle of Hampton Roads began on March 8.
 The battle would ultimately ended in a stalemate however, as neither navy was able to do significant damage to the other due to the heavy armor plating.
 Over the next several months, CSS Virginia tried in vain to engage the Monitor, but the USS Monitor was under strict orders not to fight unless absolutely necessary.

 On May 6, while the Union Army under General George B. McClellan was fighting the Peninsula Campaign, President Abraham Lincoln visited Fort Monroe across Hampton Roads.
 Recognizing the value of Norfolk, he decided on a plan to capture the city and thus eliminate the base for the CSS Virginia.
 On May 8, Union ships, including the USS Monitor and batteries on Fort Wool opened fire on the Confederate batteries on Sewell's Point.
 Only the approach of the CSS Virginia drove the Union ships back to the protection of Fort Monroe.
 At this point, Lincoln directed the invasion to be on Willoughby Spit, away from the Confederate batteries, the next day.
 On the morning of May 10, General John Wool landed 6,000 Union soldiers on Willoughby Spit.
 Within hours, the Union troops arrived at Norfolk.
 Mayor William Lamb surrendered the city without firing a shot.

 For the duration of the Civil War, the city was held under Martial law.
 Many private and public buildings were confiscated for federal use, including nearby plantations.
 Mayor Lamb did manage to successfully hide the city's colonial era silver mace underneath a fireplace hearth to avoid having it confiscated or melted down by union troops.

 Enslaved African Americans did not wait until the end of the war to be emancipated.
 With the arrival of Union troops, thousands of slaves escaped to Norfolk and Fort Monroe to claim their freedom.
 Even before the arrival of northern missionaries, African Americans began to set up schools for children and adults both.